jlmucb/cloudproxy/src/README.md

 (hence for the libraries themselves) must be passed first, followed by "--", then the flags for gtest.
 So, the extra double dash in the first command above is not a typo.

+The integration testing infrastructure is still under construction.
+At the moment, there are only two tests: a TPM-based test, and a fake test.
+For the former, change the variables in `${SRC}/scripts/run_simple_tests.sh` for your directory structure, cd to your testing directory and run the TPM test using:

+    rm -fr run test && ~/src/fileProxy/src/scripts/set_up_keys.sh && cd test && ./run_simple_test.sh

+Run the fake test using:

+    rm -fr run test && ~/src/fileProxy/src/scripts/set_up_keys.sh FAKE && cd test && ./run_simple_fake_test.sh